richeyphu/BeepPad-Project/README.md

 # *BeepPad - Make your PC sings...*

 **INT-102 Project at TNI.**
-- This program is made from only pure code.
+- This program is made from only pure C# code.
 - All sounds are just system's * *__BEEP__* *

 > BEEP Beep beep BEEP!